Seven kinds of equivalent models for generalized coalition logics: Introduction

 The first kind is \emph{single-coalition-first action models}.
-In this kind of models, the outcome functions for single coalitions determine the outcome functions for other coalitions.
+In this kind of models, the outcome functions for single coalitions determine those for other coalitions.
 This kind of models makes good sense for situations where every agent can change a component of the state, and different components of the state that can be changed by different agents are independent of each other.
-The second kind is \emph{single-coalition-first neighborhood models}.
-In this kind of models, the neighborhood function for a coalition specifies the \emph{actual powers} of the coalition.
-An actual power is a \emph{minimal scope} into which the coalition can force the next moment to fall.
-In this kind of models, the neighborhood functions for single coalitions determine the neighborhood functions for other coalitions.